great-expectations/great_expectations/docs/guides/how_to_guides/creating_batches/how_to_load_a_pandas_dataframe_as_a_batch.rst

     .. tab-container:: tab1
         :title: Show Docs for Experimental API (0.13)

+        What used to be called a “batch” in the old API was replaced with Validator.
+A Validator knows how to validate particular batch of data on a particular Execution Engine against a particular Expectation Suite.
+In interactive mode, the Validator can store and update an Expectation Suite while conducting Data Discovery or Exploratory Data Analysis.

+        You can read more about the core classes that make GE run in our :ref:`Core Concepts reference guide <reference__core_concepts>`.

         .. admonition:: Prerequisites: This how-to guide assumes you have already: